Weight Loss: The Diet Questions You MUST Ask Yourself

 · Animal protein with high levels of saturated fat (red meat, pork, wild game, etc.)

 How much do you consume of these choices within each meal?
 Is more than 25% of each meal fruit, whole grains, and simple carbs?
 Ever wonder why vegans and vegetarians struggle with weight loss?
-It's most likely a result of their fruit sugar, whole grain, and simple carb (delicious Girl Scout cookies, ALL breads, rice, crackers, chips, candy, ice cream, and everything else devilish that you crave) consumption.
-Anything above 15 grams of fruit sugar per meal will spike your blood sugar levels...not ideal for losing weight and maintaining stable insulin levels (refined sugars have a worse, quicker acting effect).
+It's most likely a result of their consumption of fruit sugar, whole grains, and simple carbs (delicious Girl Scout cookies, ALL breads, rice, crackers, chips, candy, ice cream, and everything else devilish that you crave).
+Anything above 15 grams of fruit sugar per meal will spike your blood sugar levels... not ideal for losing weight or maintaining stable insulin levels (refined sugars have a worse, quicker-acting effect).
 Simple carbs, as well as whole grains, can do the same.
-Disclaimer: The fiber in the whole grains will offset this effect in smaller amounts.
+Disclaimer: The fiber in whole grains will offset this effect to a lesser extent.
 What is the refined and fruit sugar breakdown of your favorite meals?
-Are there more nutrient dense alternatives than your typical fruit sugar, grain, and simple carb choices that will provide the fiber you need?
+Are there more nutrient-dense alternatives than your typical fruit sugar, grain, and simple carb choices that will provide the fiber you need?

 How many calories do you think you consume in a single week from alcohol?
-If you live in the Midwest, eating and drinking is most likely part of your culture (not your fault :) ).
+If you live in the Midwest, eating and drinking are most likely part of your culture (not your fault :) ).
 Since alcohol is basically a liquid grain packed with a lot of sugar (of course, there are exceptions), it will also spike your blood sugar levels.
 If drinking alcohol is part of your diet, what are you willing to exchange in return?
-In other words…when you order alcohol, what other simple carbs or sugars are you exchanging (i.e. 1 beer instead of 2 scoops of rice)?
-What low calorie, low sugar alcohol options are you willing to consider to achieve your weight loss goals?
+In other words…when you order alcohol, what other simple carbs or sugars are you exchanging (i.e., one beer instead of 2 scoops of rice)?
+What low-calorie, low-sugar alcohol options are you willing to consider to achieve your weight loss goals?

 How often do you snack?
 You typically eat snacks because you're hungry (or bored...and that's a separate post).
 Listen to this cue!
-Erase the idea of snacking though... it's just a filler food choice.
+Erase the idea of snacking, though...
+It's just a filler food choice.
 You should always eat with intent, and your body is most likely ready for another meal.
-Choose a combination with the ratio above in mind - even if it's only 100 calories.
+Choose a combination with the ratio above in mind—even if it's only 100 calories.
 What thoughtful combination can you substitute?
-Should you rearrange you meal schedule instead?
+Should you rearrange your meal schedule instead?